learn-co-curriculum/dsc-regression-boston-lab/README.md

-### Check for linearity assumption for all chosen features with target variable using scatter plots and comment on the results
+### Check for linearity assumption for all chosen features with target variable using scatter plots

 ```python